Grey Nurse Shark (Carcharias taurus)

 - Population size and structure of grey nurse shark off east and west Australia - 2009

-- Recovery plan for the Grey Nurse Shark (Carcharias taurus) in Australia - 2002
+- Grey Nurse Shark (Carcharias taurus) Recovery Plan - 2014

 - Review of Grey Nurse Shark tagging research - October 2003